10 important moments for British Airways in its 100 years history

 Below are the 10 important moments in the evolution and development of the British Airways company we know today.

-- 25 August 1919 - the date of the first flight operated on the London - Paris route.
+- August 25, 1919 - the date of the first flight operated on the route London - Paris.
 The flight was operated by Aircraft Transport and Travel Limited (AT&T)

-- In 1924, the 4 British airlines - Instone, Handley Page, Daimler Airways (successor to AT&T) and British Air Marine Navigation Company Limited merged into Imperial Airways Limited.
+- In 1924, the 4 British airlines - Instone, Handley Page, Daimler Airways (AT&T's successor) and British Air Marine Navigation Company Limited merged into Imperial Airways Limited.

 - In 1925, Imperial Airways Limited provided air services to Paris, Brussels, Basel, Cologne and Zurich.
-And several British airlines have started operating flights to the UK and Europe.
+And several British airlines have begun operating flights to the UK and Europe.

-- In 1935, all British private airlines merged and so British Airways Limited, the direct competitor to Imperial Airways Limited, was born.
+- In 1935, all British private airlines merged and thus was born British Airways Limited, the direct competitor for Imperial Airways Limited.

-- In 1939, Imperial Airways Limited and British Airways Limited were nationalized by the British Government and merged into British Overseas Airways Corporation (BOAC).
-Also at that time, the government launched British European Airways (BEA) for European and national flights.
+- In 1939, Imperial Airways Limited and British Airways Limited were nationalized by the British government and merged into the British Overseas Airways Corporation (BOAC).
+Also during that period, the government launched British European Airways (BEA) for European and domestic flights.
 BOAC had focused on long-haul international flights.

-- During 1946 - 1960, BOAC and BEA were the main airline operators in the United Kingdom, each with a well-defined operational target.
+- Between 1946 and 1960, BOAC and BEA were the main air operators in the United Kingdom, each with a well-defined operational target.

-- In the 1950 years, the era of BOAC-led jet aircraft began.
-The duration of the flights has been considerably reduced.
+- In the 1950s, the era of jet planes - led by BOAC - began.
+The duration of the flights was considerably reduced.

 - In 1974, BOAC and BEA are united under the brand British Airways, the airline we know today.